rist-ro/rl-introduction-notes/sutton_rl.md

 #### Policy and value iteration

 Until now we've only discussed policy improvement in the framework of DP.
-The main incarnation of this is **the policy iteration algorithm which alternates between estimation and improvement** (see page 80).
+The main incarnation of this is **the policy iteration algorithm which alternates between estimation and improvement** (<u>see page 80</u>).

 However, this process can be simplified by merging estimation and improvement into a single step defined by the following update rule (ie. **value iteration**):
 $$
 v(s) \leftarrow \max _ a \sum _{s',r} p(s', r|s,a) \left[r + \gamma v(s') \right]
 $$
-Devising an algorithm based on this rule is straightforward. **Instead of doing 2 sweeps, we just repeatedly do this combined step** (see page 83).
+Devising an algorithm based on this rule is straightforward. **Instead of doing 2 sweeps, we just repeatedly do this combined step** (<u>see page 83</u>).
 Although slightly different, this algorithm still fits into the GPI family, the difference being that the alternation takes place at a per-state level.

 ---